jlyonsmith/build-tengine/README.md

 # Tengine Build Script

-This is a build script for creating a build of [Tengine](http://tengine.taobao.org/).
+This is a Bash script for building [Tengine](http://tengine.taobao.org/).
 It has been written for and tested on Ubuntu 18.x It has the following features:

 - No email or other guff
 - Non-thread pool